WINPROG20142015/CockBlockDefense/README.md

 - Bonus level per 5 waves

-- Bonus level – a level where you have a chance to clear

-to gain extra loot
+- Bonus level – a level where you have a chance to clear to gain extra loot
+-

 III.
 STORY

-Once there was a small town called Konam, there live a young man

-named Chooks who owns a big poultry business, Chooks is a former
+Once there was a small town called Konam, there live a young man named Chooks who owns a big poultry business.

-ex-convict, he is a former chemist and a member of a drug syndicate
+Chooks is a former ex-convict, a former chemist and a member of a drug syndicate.

-in a big city, however, Chooks wanted to start a new life in Konam,
+Chooks wanted to start a new life in Konam.

-because of his past, some drug syndicate members are after Chooks,
+Due of his past, some drug syndicate members are after Chooks.

-they intend to destroy Chooks by destroying his poultry business,
+They intend to destroy Chooks by destroying his poultry business.

-Chooks on the other hand tries to defend his own source of living

-by mutating some chicken and making it as genetically enhanced
+Chooks on the other hand tries to defend his own source of living by mutating some chickens and making it as genetically enhanced.